dgray001/gray_online/PLANS.md

  - handle other failures by syncing state => show message
  - chatbox lets you know there's new messages
  - room selector component (can join as viewer)
+ - backend (and frontend) prevents joining room when max players
+ - remove all panics from backend